-The manual contains general provisions on children in conflict with the law, in addition to the role of lawyers in protecting the rights of children in conflict with the law.
+The manual contains general provisions on children in conflict with the law, in addition to the role of social services providers in protecting the rights of children in conflict with the law.
 The Manual also focuses on the importance of cooperation between social services providers and lawyers in order to protect the child.